gogoend/anikyu/README.md

 ## Browser Compatibility

 The Anikyu uses some features or functions, like ES Module, Generator and requestAnimationFrame, which are not support in Internet Explorer and some older browsers.
-As for this, you can use the Anikyu.js which is built with Webpack and Babel in dist folder, and import via script tag, then Anikyu will become a global variable.
+As for this, you can use the Anikyu.js in dist folder, which is built with Webpack and Babel, and import via script tag, then Anikyu will become a global variable.

 ## Import to your project